Posted on August 19 2019

-Being properly hydrated is important for So.
-Many.
-Reasons.
-More water can help flush out waste and bacteria, prevent headaches, ease joint pain, decrease stress, aid weight loss, promote clearer thinking, make your skin glow and so much more!
-Many of us are in the habit of drinking too many things that actually dehydrate us, like coffee, black tea or anything with caffeine.
+Being properly hydrated is important for multiple reasons.
+Not only can staying hydrated help you to age well, but more water can help flush out waste and bacteria, prevent headaches, ease joint pain, decrease stress, aid weight loss, promote clearer thinking, make your skin glow and so much more!
+Many of us are in the habit of drinking too many things that actually dehydrate us such as coffee, black tea or anything with caffeine.
 In fact, by the time you experience the sensation of the thirst, you are already dehydrated.
-Experts typically recommend at least drinking 60 ounces a day but it can be hard to keep track.
-Try putting 4 rubber bands around your water bottle and every time you fill it up, take one off.
+Experts typically recommend drinking at least 60 ounces of water a day, but it can be hard to keep track.
+Try putting 4 rubber bands around your water bottle and every time you fill it up, take one-off.
 Beginning the day with 16-20 oz of water (before your first cup of coffee) can be a good way to get a head start.

 Protect your skin